Zimbabwe Programme

 Isis Sartori Reis

-Isis Sartori Reis works primarily with RWI’s human rights capacity development programme for Zimbabwe, where she coordinates sectoral and cross-sectoral Professional Training Programmes on human rights for various stakeholders in Zimbabwe.
+Isis Sartori Reis works with RWI’s human rights capacity development programme for Zimbabwe, as well as with RWI’s China in the World Dialogue and Capacity-Bridging Initiative.
 Isis’ expertise includes results-based management, human rights and anti-corruption, and gender mainstreaming.

 Moreblessing Mbire